JEFFHONTEZ/Masomo-School-Management-System/readme.md

-**School Management System**
+**Masomo School Management System**

-**SMS**this school management system is developed for educational institutions like schools and colleges built on Laravel 8
+**SMS** this school management system is developed for educational institutions like schools and colleges built on Laravel 8

 There are 7 types of user accounts.
 They include: